 Dan has won both Clio and Hollywood Reporter Key Art Awards, as well as a number of Golden Trailer awards, and has been nominated for both many times over.
 His work has been seen on network and cable television, aired during the Superbowl, and shown in theaters both domestically and internationally.

-He is also the writer/editor/director of the feature film Journeyman, as well as a plethora of short films, including the award-winning Don't Let the Bed Bugs Bite, which was featured on IFC's MediaLab in 2005 and was invited to play as part of that year's L'Uovo di Napoli film festival in Italy.
+He is also the writer/editor/director of the award-winning feature film Journeyman, as well as a plethora of short films, including Don't Let the Bed Bugs Bite, which was featured on IFC's MediaLab in 2005 and was invited to play as part of that year's L'Uovo di Napoli film festival in Italy.

-A lifelong writer, Dan was a state finalist for the 1999 National Poetry Slam.
+A lifelong writer, Dan was a California state finalist for the 1999 National Poetry Slam.
 He has written several screenplays, dozens of short stories, countless poems, the libretto for an opera, and his first novel, After Death, recently won First Place in the Nerdist Sci-Fi Contest and is forthcoming from Inkshares.

 Additionally, he has worked as a puppeteer at the Bob Baker Marionette Theater in Downtown LA, as a camera operator for Fox Television on a World Strongman Competition in Santo Domingo, and as a production coordinator for the popular fitness/yoga company Gaiam.